Amethyst (Steven Universe): In other media

 Amethyst appeared in many video games based on the series.
-This included the 2015 game Steven Universe: Attack the Light, 2017 game the Steven Universe: Save the Light, and the 2019 game Steven Universe: Unleash the Light.
+This included the 2015 game Steven Universe: Attack the Light, 2017 game Steven Universe: Save the Light, and the 2019 game Steven Universe: Unleash the Light.
 Additionally, in December 2019, Amethyst was one of the Steven Universe characters, as did Pearl, Garnet, and Stevonnie, who appeared in Brawlhalla, free-to-play 2D platformer fighting game.

-In February 2021, Amethyst appeared in an anti-racist PSA released by Cartoon Network, by Sugar and Ian Jones-Quartey.
-In the PSA, Amethyst sings with kids that "It doesn't matter if you're White, Black, or Purple" and stops the production, saying that her purple color matters because she is an alien, and says it is "messed up" that she is being compared to people being different races, telling the kids "adding purple people into a lesson about human racism makes no sense."
+In February 2021, Amethyst appeared in an anti-racist PSA released by Cartoon Network, produced by Sugar and Ian Jones-Quartey.
+In the PSA, Amethyst sings with kids that "it doesn't matter if you're white, Black, or purple" and stops the production, saying that her purple color matters because she is an alien and saying it is "messed up" that she is being compared to people being different races, telling the kids "adding purple people into a lesson about human racism makes no sense."

 In September 2019, Amethyst appeared in Steven Universe: The Movie, a film that is an offshoot from the series, bringing the events of the original Steven Universe and Steven Universe Future, with Steven working to restore her memories after they are wiped by Spinel, and that of the other Crystal Gems, while she later helps Steven try and restore Pearl's memories.

 Amethyst also appeared in a 2018 crossover episode of OK K.O.!
 Let's Be Heroes titled "Crossover Nexus".